jnlongnecker/WaveFunctionCollapse/readme.txt

 it can be found here: https://github.com/mxgmn/WaveFunctionCollapse.
 This code, while functionally identical to the original Wave Function Collapse algorithm, has my own comments for making sense of the algorithm.

-This edit is made to be educational in purposes only, and in no way claims ownership, authorship, or any right to the algorithm or source code.
+This edit is made to be educational in purposes only, and in no way claims to be the original author.
 The only thing original about these files is this readme and the comments within the algorithm itself.
 I hope you find these files helpful in your understanding of this very interesting and useful algorithm.

 At this point in time, the only variation of this algorithm I'm particularly interested in is the Overlapping Model version, so that is the one that is commented.
 Of course, the base Model class has comments as it's